-If you want to allow you customers to submit an e-mail to you via your website, you can create a contact form that they can use to do so without needed to open their email client.
+If you want to allow your customers to contact you via your website, you can create a contact form that they can use to do so without needing to open their email client.

 Every customer on the Art Storefronts platform can create a Contact page and, in fact, ASF strongly recommends that you have a contact page so your customers can get in touch with you if they have any questions regarding anything on your website.

 - Log in to your Art Storefronts Site Editor and click on the button labeled Add Page

 - Provide the page with a Name.
 “Contact”, “Contact Me”, or “Contact Us” are common names to use.

 - For Type of Page, choose Form, then at the bottom of the dialog window click on Create.

 - On the next page select No on the left, then click on Create again.